Workers can use a WCB online account

-Following a work injury, you may be eligible to receive earnings loss benefits and other allowances.
-To calculate the amount of earnings loss benefits you’ll receive, the WCB gets your employment earnings from your employer.
+To calculate the amount of earnings loss benefits you’ll receive following a work injury, the WCB gets your employment earnings from your employer.
 Your earnings loss benefits are based on what you were earning when you were injured, up to a maximum insurable amount.

-The Act states that the maximums are to be adjusted every year according to the percentage change in Saskatchewan’s average weekly wage as reported by Statistics Canada (Sections 37 and 182).
+The Act (Sections 37 and 182) states that the maximums are to be adjusted every year according to the percentage change in Saskatchewan’s average weekly wage as reported by Statistics Canada.
+Any adjustments in your weekly earnings because of an increase in the maximum wage rate will occur on your annual benefit review date.

 The Act references two maximum wage rates: